Legend

 The inciting incident occurs at 12 minutes when Lili touches the unicorn against warnings, allowing Darkness's goblins to kill one of the unicorns.
 Winter instantly descends, the balance is shattered, and the world plunges toward eternal darkness..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This illustrates the protagonist's commitment to Jack chooses to descend into the underworld to rescue Lili and confront Darkness.
+This shows the protagonist's commitment to Jack chooses to descend into the underworld to rescue Lili and confront Darkness.
 He leaves the forest world behind and enters the dark domain, accepting the hero's burden., moving from reaction to action.

 The Collapse moment at 71 minutes (75% through) represents the emotional nadir.
 Here, Jack is captured and imprisoned.
-All seems lost—his friends are defeated, Lili appears corrupted, the unicorn is about to be slain, and eternal darkness is moments away., illustrates the protagonist at their lowest point.
+All seems lost—his friends are defeated, Lili appears corrupted, the unicorn is about to be slain, and eternal darkness is moments away., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 75 minutes initiates the final act resolution at 80% of the runtime.
 Jack gains the magical sword and armor, symbolizing his transformation from innocent boy to true hero.
 He synthesizes innocence with courage, ready for the final confrontation., demonstrating the transformation achieved throughout the journey.